stephen-ics/haskell/README.md

 - This law states that if you bind a monadic value 'm' with the 'return' function, it's equivalent to the original monadic value 'm'

 - Law 3: (m >>= f) >>= g = m >>= (\x -> f x >>= g)
 - This law ensures that the order in which you chain computations with the bind function does not affect the final result.
-It can be thought as parenthesis can be freely inserted without changing the meaning of the expression statement
+It can be thought of as parenthesis can be freely inserted without changing the meaning of the expression statement

 - Haskell has a level of syntatic sugar for monads known as do-notation.
 In this form, binds are written sequentially in block form which extract the variable from the binder
 - The >> operator is used to sequence monadic computations and discard the result of the first computation, it's often used when you're interested in the side effects of a monadic action but don't need to use the result